 By Chandrima Pal Feb.
 13, 2019

-As most of the country grumped their way to work on Monday, West Bengal enjoyed a long weekend to mark Saraswati Puja.
+As most of us grumped our way to work, West Bengal enjoyed a mid-week holiday to mark Saraswati Puja.
 After the rampant trade unionism during the Left Front era, Bengali work culture now faces a new challenge — a festive calendar that gets longer and more complicated every year.

 In Bengal, ever since Mamata Banerjee stormed her way to power, festivals have taken precedence over whatever little work there is.
 Industrialists who bemoaned the poor work culture in Bengal and rampant trade unionism during the Left Front era, now have a new challenge — a festive calendar that gets longer and more complicated every year.